-The overall confidence in the assessment is moderate as the primary flood risk at the site is based on national scale mapping.
+The overall confidence in the assessment is moderate.
+This is based on the use of national scale mapping to inform the assessment of the primary flood risk at the site.

 Conclusions and Recommendations

 The development proposed is categorised as More Vulnerable Development which is permissible in Flood Zone 2 but needs to pass the Exception Test to justify development in Flood Zone 3a.
 More vulnerable development is not permissible in Flood Zone 3b.